Resources on advocacy, self-advocacy

 Not Dead Yet Opposes the assisted suicide and euthanasia movement, and advocates for appropriate services to support individuals with disability, chronic and terminal illness.

 Partners in Policymaking Innovative, competency-based leadership training program for adults with disabilities and parents of young children with developmental disabilities.

 Paralyzed Veterans of America.
 Provides resources for professionals and for people with paralysis, including “Living with SCI” area, sports and recreation resources, research and education and national advocacy.

-Patient Rights and Responsibilities booklet published by Project MED (Medication EDucation for Consumers) at the Nisonger Center.
+Patient Rights and Responsibilities booklet published by Project MED (PDF format) (Medication EDucation for Consumers) at the Nisonger Center.
 Booklets are available in English and Spanish, and are designed for children, adolescents, and people with mental retardation, autism, reading difficulties, and/or severe mental illness.
 Each booklet costs $1.50, plus shipping and handling.
 Ordering information and sample pages are on the web site.

 Polio Survivors Association Based in California, PSA works with other organizations and agencies to promote public policies that encourage home care for people with disabilities.Dedicated to education, advocacy, and support — provides educational material to those polio survivors who are experiencing the late effects of poliomyelitis and works closely with physicians and local polio support groups.